Daketey/Face_Tracking_Turret/README.md

 1. Aforge.Video (for taking video feed from my computer)
 2. EmguCV

-(All libararies and packages were downlaoded using NuGet)
+(All libararies and packages were downloaded using NuGet)

 UPDATE: